This post contains affiliate links.

 What about one with an underground cave guarded by monks?

-If you’re interested in visiting the vineyards in San Miguel, Rancho Toyan should be a the top of your list because it has a tour, tasting, incredibly memorable atmosphere, and is easily accessible from San Miguel de Allende without an expensive tour.
+If you’re interested in visiting the vineyards in San Miguel, Rancho Toyan should be a the top of your list because it has a tour, tasting, incredibly memorable atmosphere, and is easily accessible from San Miguel de Allende without a guided tour from the city.

 To get there, this guide has everything you need to know, including: